White-eared night heron: Behaviour and ecology

 Like other night herons, this species is mostly nocturnal.
 It feeds on fish, shrimps and invertebrates.
 Its territorial call is a deep, raspy whoaa, lasting about 0.3 seconds and repeated every 5–15 seconds.
 Breeding has been recorded in both Vietnam and China.
 The clutch size is 3–5 eggs.
 In China, hatching has been observed in May, with an incubation period of about 25 days.
 In Vietnam, fledging has been observed in late April.
 Breeding seems to occur earlier in Vietnam than in China.
 The nest is in the shape of a circular tray.
 A study found that fledging occurred more than two months after hatching, longer than most other species of heron.

 Status and conservation

-The IUCN Red List has listed the white-eared night heron as an endangered species because its population is small, fragmented and declining.
-In the 1990s, the species was considered very rare and listed as a critically endangered species.
-It was downlisted to an endangered species in 2000.
-Its population is estimated at 250–999 mature individuals and 350–1500 total individuals.
+The IUCN Red List listed the white-eared night heron as an endangered species from 2000 – 2025, following its downlisting from Critically Endangered in 2000.
+These classifications were due to a small estimated range and population.
+The species has become much better studied in the 21st century, with new records across India, Cambodia, and Bangladesh; its population (1,500 – 15,000 mature individuals) and range are now estimated to be considerably larger than previously thought.
+Because of this, the white-eared night heron was downlisted to Near Threatened in 2025.

 It is threatened by deforestation, hunting, overfishing and water pollution.
 It has been discovered in many new localities, but the population is probably declining because of the threats.
 The species is listed as a Class II protected species in China.
 It occurs in protected areas in China and Vietnam, such as the Chebaling National Nature Reserve and Ba Be National Park.